Shakti Anand

 Shakti Anand (born 23 September 1975) is an Indian television actor, best known for his role as Hemant Virani in the StarPlus blockbuster soap opera Kyunki Saas Bhi Kabhi Bahu Thi and its sequel Kyunki Saas Bhi Kabhi Bahu Thi 2.
-He also appeared in various television shows like Tenali Rama, Saara Akaash, Sambhav Asambhav and Ek Ladki Anjaani Si.
+He also appeared in various television shows likeTenali Rama, Saara Akaash, Sambhav Asambhav and Ek Ladki Anjaani Si.
 The actor also hosted the first season of the crime reality show Crime Patrol in 2004.

-Early life
+Early life and education

 Anand was born on 23 September 1975 in Delhi in a Punjabi family.
 He studied at the Tamil Education Association university in Delhi and majored in the Science stream.
 After that, he received his master's degree in pharmaceutical engineering.

 Personal life

 Anand married actress Sai Deodhar in 2005.
 They have a daughter born in 2011.

 Career

 Shakti received the offer to act in the television show Kyunki Saas Bhi Kabhi Bahu Thi while he was working as a medical examiner with GE Capital in Delhi.
 He played a blind boy in telefilm Nayan Jyoti, produced by Deepak Sharma and edited by Sanjeev Khanna for Doordarshan.

 Shakti and his wife Sai Deodhar participated in the first season of the celebrity dance show Nach Baliye.
 In the serial Godh Bharaai, he performed as the character Shivam.

 The actor had worked in the daily soap called Bharat Ka Veer Putra – Maharana Pratap as Maharana Udai Singh.
 He has also worked in the show SuperCops vs Supervillains on Life OK.
 Shakti was also seen as Shiv in the show Gangaa on &TV and as Emperor Balakumara in popular Tenali Rama aired on Sony SAB.
 Anand was last seen playing Amber Singh, in the show Channa Mereya that aired on Star Bharat.

 Since March 2023 he portrayed Karan Luthra replacing Shakti Arora opposite Shraddha Arya post generation leap in Zee TV's Kundali Bhagya until the show off-aired in December 2024.
 Since July 2025, he reprised his role of Advocate Hemant Virani in the StarPlus's spiritual sequel of Kyunki Saas Bhi Kabhi Bahu Thi, entitled Kyunki Saas Bhi Kabhi Bahu Thi 2.

+Since January 2026, he played Mahadev in Colors TV's Mahadev & Sons.